-Our internal controls include our Code of Conduct, called the A. O. Smith Guiding Principles, which specifically refers to the conflict minerals Rule and outlines expected behaviors for all our employees; our Supplier Development Manual, which contains a regulatory compliance section on conflict minerals and enumerates our requirements from each supplier; our Supplier Assessment Form; our supplier contracts, which typically contain language requiring suppliers cooperation with our conflict minerals reporting requirements, and our dedicated supplier web portal, on which we have posted our conflict minerals-related materials, including our training program, supplier communications and the CMRT.
+Our internal controls include our Code of Conduct, called the A. O. Smith Guiding Principles, which specifically refers to the conflict minerals Rule and outlines expected behaviors for all our employees; our Supplier Quality Development Manual, which contains a regulatory compliance section; and our supplier contracts, which typically contain language requiring suppliers' cooperation with our conflict minerals reporting requirements.